shaneGoose/StringsAndThings/README.md

 * Greeting message with date and time placeholder
 * A goodbye string

-Both Strings should be allocated to their own variables.
+The user should be set to a new variable and set to "Jane".
+The date will also be set to a new variable "Wed Nov 30 22:10:10 EST 2022".

 ## Expected Output/Behavior

-OUTPUT: Hello, (user)!
-It is (date placeholder).
+OUTPUT: Hello, Jane!
+It is Wed Nov 30 22:10:10 EST 2022.

-OUTPUT: Goodbye, (user).
+OUTPUT: Goodbye, Jane.

 ## Branches